36 100 As A Percent

 • Interest Rates: Interest on loans, savings accounts, and investments is calculated using percentages.

-• Grades and Scores: Academic grades, test scores, and performance evaluations frequently utilize percentages.
+• Grades and Scores: Academic grades, test scores, and performance evaluations frequently work with percentages.

 • Statistics and Data Analysis: Percentages are essential for representing proportions in surveys, polls, and research studies.